 Our Account Information solution provides access to the following data:

 Our Account Information solution is available in all European Economic Area countries that are subject to PSD2 regulation.
 In all these countries Nordigen (Nordigen Solutions Ltd.) operates as an authorized AISP.
 You can see the full bank coverage in each country here.

-To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire an access token.
+To use Account Information, you are required to sign up to Nordigen's Open Banking Portal and acquire user secrets.

-Access tokens are used for client authentication and API request authorization.
+User secrets are used to create acces tokens which in turn are used for client authentication and API request authorization.
 The access token is provided through the HTTP authorization header.

 The diagram below depicts an example of the customer journey for our clients' end users.